VHSgunzo/runimage/README.md

         "$RUNCONFIGDIR/Run.rcfg"
         "$RUNCONFIGDIR/{runimage/Run_name}.rcfg"
         "$RUNCONFIGDIR/{symlink/hardlink_name}.rcfg"
-    It can also be with the name of the executable file from AUTORUN env vars, or with the same name as the executable being run.
+    It can also be with the name of the executable file from RIM_AUTORUN env var, or with the same name as the executable being run.
     In $RUNDIR/config there are default configs in RunImage, they are run in priority, then external configs are run if they are found.